-If you are a victim of a rental car accident in Nevada, you may be able to file negligence lawsuits against not only the driver but also the rental car company.
-If successful, you can win compensatory damages to cover your:
+If you are a victim of a rental car accident in Nevada, you can file negligence lawsuits against the driver as well as the rental car company.
+Even if you were partly to blame, you are still eligible for a payout as long as you were no more than 50% at fault.

-Anyone involved in a rental vehicle accident should never admit fault or negotiate with a car insurance company without an attorney.
+The most important thing you can do after a rental car crash is never admit fault or negotiate with a car insurance company without an attorney.
 Having an experienced lawyer can greatly increase your chances of getting a large settlement that covers all your expenses and more.

-In this article, our Nevada personal injury attorneys answer frequently-asked-questions about rental car accident law in Nevada, including
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about rental car accident law in Nevada:

 Also see our related article on Las Vegas car accidents.